-Juan Haines writes about the inspiration, evolution, and profound impact of Brothers’ Keepers, a peer-support program for incarcerated men at San Quentin, which trains prisoners to offer psychological, physical, and emotional support to fellow inmates in times of crisis.
+Juan Haines writes about the inspiration, evolution, and profound impact of Brothers’ Keepers, a peer-support program for incarcerated men at San Quentin, which trains incarcerated peers to offer psychological, physical, and emotional support to fellow individuals experiencing incarceration in times of crisis.

 California State University Monterey Bay